 6- You Want to Live a Longer, Healthier Life

 A good sign you’re ready for weight loss surgery is that you want to be more mobile.
-You also want to have high enough energy levels to live life on your terms.
+You also want to have high enough energy levels to live on your terms.
 All of these things are possible through the use of weight loss surgery.
 Studies show that losing a dramatic amount of weight through surgery can make for fewer ailments, including cancer.
-Patients who undergo bariatric procedures like the gastric sleeve also tend to live longer lives.
+Patients who undergo bariatric procedures like the gastric sleeve also live longer lives.

 7- You Have Researched How Weight Loss Surgery Works